Last Modified: 02 Oct 2013

 A selection of optional activities are listed in the day-to-day itinerary.
 This isn't an exhaustive list and should be used as a guide only.
 Prices are for entrance only and don't include transport costs to and from the sites or local guides unless indicated.
 It may not be possible to do all the activities listed in the time available at each destination.
 Optional activities aren't necessarily endorsed or recommended by Intrepid nor included in price of this trip.
 If you do any optional activities, you do so at your own risk and it must be clearly understood that your participation is your own decision and doesn't form part of your contract with Intrepid.
 You may be required to sign/complete a waiver form or a receipt for some optional activities.

-The official currency in Iceland is the krona (ISK).
+The official currency of Laos is the Kip (LAK).

 Every traveller is different and therefore spending money requirements will vary.
 Some travellers may drink more than others while other travellers like to purchase more souvenirs than most.
 Please consider your own spending habits when it comes to allowing for drinks, shopping, participating in optional activities, and tipping.
 Please also remember the following specific recommendations when planning your trip.